CmdIglo/cusim/README.md

 ## Simulation program for 8- and 16-bit control units
 A program, that simulates the workflow of control units in computers.
-Very low-level code, works mostly with bit shifting and modifying.
 This CPU works based on the Von-Neumann-Cycle.

 ### Architecture and functionality Reference